artingu/pocketacid/README.md

 These settings concern the whole program and are not included in snapshots:

 * theme: the color theme to use for the user interface
+* swap btn: swap A with B and X with Y
 * font: font type to use for drawing the screen
-* swap buttons: swap A with B and X with Y
+* auto-adv: auto-advance cursor in pattern sequencer or not
+* fullscreen: toggle fullscreen

 Controls: